BloYoMind/TIER-FORGE/README.md

 ## Overview

-**Tier Forge** is a modern, mobile-friendly web application that lets you create custom tier lists effortlessly — no installations, signups, or ads.
+**TIER FORGE** is a modern, mobile-friendly web application that lets you create custom tier lists effortlessly — no installations, signups, or ads.

 Whether you're ranking your favorite games, snacks, characters, or hot takes, this tool gets out of your way and lets you focus on what matters.